-Irish Moss (Chondrus Crispus) also sometimes called "Sea Moss" is a “red” sea vegetable that grows in the intertidal zone on both sides of the North Atlantic.
+Irish Moss (Chondrus crispus) also sometimes called "Sea Moss" is a “red” sea vegetable that grows in the intertidal zone on both sides of the North Atlantic.
 (Read more about Irish Moss vs. Sea Moss in this blog post).
 It is short and bushy, and often found in thick carpets on rocky shores.
 Our whole leaf Irish Moss as well as powder and coarse flakes are harvested in the North Atlantic.
 Irish Moss can express itself in a variety of colors despite its classification as a red seaweed.

 Irish Moss was once the primary source of Carrageenan (also called carrageen).
 Carrageenan is a vegetarian alternative to gelatin, and it’s widely used as a colloidal thickening agent in many foods and cosmetics.
 Irish Moss powder can be used in the home kitchen to thicken puddings, custards or soups.
 The rise of craft brewing has also brought back the historic use of Irish Moss as a beer clarifier, as it naturally accelerates protein coagulation; essentially eliminating the need for post-boil filtration.